syntex82/WordPress-Node/README.md

 <div align="center">

-**Deploy WordPress Node CMS on Hostinger VPS with a custom domain and SSL!**
+**Deploy NodePress CMS on Hostinger VPS with a custom domain and SSL!**

 </div>

 > 📖 **For a comprehensive guide with troubleshooting, security hardening, and performance optimization, see the [Production Deployment Guide](./docs/PRODUCTION-DEPLOYMENT.md).**

-This guide covers deploying to a Hostinger VPS with a custom domain (e.g., `wordpressnode.co.uk`).
+This guide covers deploying to a Hostinger VPS with a custom domain (e.g., `nodepress.co.uk`).

 #### Prerequisites